-Great Basin’s park spans from subterranean Lehman Cave to Wheeler Peak at over 13,000 feet.
-And since the park is relatively small, you can experience both in the same day (though beware of altitude sickness).
-Kids love the tour of Lehman Cave (at least our three school-aged boys did), but the most spectacular aspect of Great Basin is the clear night sky over the vast Nevadan desert.
+Great Basin National Park spans from subterranean Lehman Cave to Wheeler Peak at over 13,000 feet.
+Since the park is relatively small, you can experience both in the same day though beware of altitude sickness.
+Our three school-aged boys loved the tour of Lehman Cave.
+The most spectacular aspect of Great Basin is the clear night sky over the vast Nevadan desert.

 1. Isle Royale National Park, Michigan

-Accessible only by seaplane or ferry, Isle Royale is an island of rugged, somewhat unexpected wilderness surrounded by Lake Superior.
+Accessible only by seaplane or ferry, Isle Royale National Park is an island of rugged and somewhat unexpected wilderness surrounded by Lake Superior.
 One of the only parks to close during winter, Isle Royale is a summer paradise for backpackers and boaters who want to get away from it all.

 Where to stay: When you return from the wilderness, stay a night or two at the Rock Harbor Lodge, accessible by water taxi.
 Visitors have been known to see moose and the northern lights.

 If none of the above least visited national parks in the USA are remote enough for you, you might consider Kobuk Valley National Park, AK.
-With no roads, campgrounds, or trails within the park, most visitors are skilled backcountry explorers (or locals).
+With no roads, campgrounds, or trails within the park, most visitors are skilled backcountry explorers and locals.
 I have a feeling Kobuk is beyond my wilderness capabilities, but it’s officially on my bucket list!

-Remember, even the most crowded national parks clear out during their off-seasons, and can be breathtakingly beautiful during the fall, spring, and winter months.
-If you’d like to beat the crowds but still visit the most popular parks, consider Yosemite in winter, Olympic National Park in spring, or Shenandoah National Park in fall.
+Places are usually more pleasant when they aren’t crowded which is why we enjoy frequenting our list of least crowded US national parks.
+But remember, even the most crowded national parks are almost desolate during their off-seasons.
+They can be breathtakingly beautiful during the fall, spring, and winter months.
+If you’d like to avoid the crowds but still visit the most popular parks, consider Yosemite in winter, Olympic National Park in spring, or Shenandoah National Park in fall.